 Lastly, don’t be too wedded to the preferred route.
 Things can and do change, and it is crucial to always have a plan B, whether that’s for succession or exit.
 In preparation for the sale of our business, I spent as much time planning my generation’s succession as I did planning for the sale.
 It’s worth noting that many of the business improvements I typically make in advance of a sale process – including refining the strategic vision, reducing reliance on key family members and focusing on efficiency measures – are simply good practice and will stand the business in better stead regardless of who the owner is.
 Because of that, and perhaps counter-intuitively, devoting significant time to plan B often exponentially helps in the delivery of plan A.

-Read more on family banks from our CEO Stefan Liniger, Member of Board Philip Marcovici and Business Strategist Ed Lee in collaboration with Ispahani Advisory:
+Read more on family banks from our Chief Executive Stefan Liniger, Member of Board Philip Marcovici and Business Strategist Ed Lee in collaboration with Ispahani Advisory:

 Find out more about how we can help you finding a holistic and comprehensive strategy for your family here.